LeKibbitz/bridge-ai-projects/PROJECT_OVERVIEW.md

 - Add legacy/FFB_Data with latest scraping and utility scripts for review and integration
 - Add CSV export to scraper.py for clubs and players matching current DB schema
 - Test full workflow: update Scrapping.py, import-data.js, and CSVs for Codespaces run
+- Troubleshoot and document Selenium/ChromeDriver issues for Mac ARM

 ---